 Ingredients and substitutions

-- Olive oil - can be substituted with any light flavored cooking oil you have on hand.
+- Olive oil - Can be substituted with your favorite cooking oil if desired.

-- Vegetable broth - can be substituted with beef or chicken broth (keeping in mind your soup will no longer be vegan).
+- Vegetable broth - Can be substituted with beef or chicken broth (keeping in mind your soup will no longer be vegan).

 - Peas and carrots - I chose to use frozen peas and carrots in this recipe to cut down on the chopping and prep work involved.
 Fresh-frozen vegetables are easy to find year round, inexpensive, and maintain their fresh flavor.
 I do not recommend substituting with canned vegetables.